jenneration/ReadMe-Generator/README.md

 **See Full demo here:** https://drive.google.com/file/d/15t-EwQFriKfsj_Ntes7Ld2lJJW6srLvh/view

-_**Please note:** if video appears "fuzzy" try viewing in full-screen mode.
+_**Important!** if video appears "fuzzy" try viewing in full-screen mode.
 If still unclear, revert back to regular-screen mode.
 One or both of these actions will render an in-focus video._

 ## Issues/future improvements